Apr. 11, 2021

 Biola University professor Greg Peters will have the opportunity to participate in interdisciplinary research and discussions as a visiting scholar at the Von Hügel Institute housed at the University of Cambridge’s St. Edmund’s College.
-In many ways, the institute mirrors the interdisciplinary work that occurs at Biola’s Torrey Honors Institute, where Peters teaches medieval and spiritual theology.
+In many ways, the institute mirrors the interdisciplinary work that occurs at Biola’s Torrey Honors College, where Peters teaches medieval and spiritual theology.

 “The interdisciplinary focus is what originally drew me to the Von Hügel Institute,” said Peters.
 “My hope is that through this appointment, I can come back to campus and have better-informed discussions with all my students.
 Because Torrey Honors is interdisciplinary, and I’m mentoring and working with students who are in the sciences, arts, humanities — we are perpetually by design, inhabiting a world of talking to students about the integration of theology with their various fields of study.”

 The Von Hügel Institute seeks to undertake interdisciplinary research, using the resources of the Catholic Christian traditions of philosophy, theology and ethics to address global contemporary challenges across many disciplines.
 The institute demonstrates an interest in thinking critically about a variety of topics geared towards the common good, which can vary from research and discussions on global immigration issues to artificial intelligence.